Anatomy of an artist

 “You never leave it — a child’s world,” he said.
 “Once you work on a book, there’s a story.
 Pictures tell the story and kids need visuals.
 If the story engages the brain then it goes past the image.
 You are presenting a visual door for people to open it and go deeper.”

 Professor Werner Zimmermann’s book, At the Pond, was recently nominated for the Governor General’s Literary Awards.

 Whether it’s drawing a camel, a rabbit, a shoe or a tree, Zimmermann said it’s about eye, hand, head and heart.

 “A lot of students want to draw but they don’t realize what drawing is,” he said.
 “In eye, you learn to see.
 In hand, your hand has to be trained.
 In head, you need to know the anatomy and the design.
 In heart, you need to have passion because it’s a damn hard profession.
 A story is not just inventing or recording.
 You have to create feelings.
 The artist has to express, not depict.”

 And while the medical world looks at anatomy as “plumbing and biology,” Zimmermann said artists see it as storytelling and movement.
 “You can’t understand how to move unless you study anatomy,” he said.

-At Seneca, Zimmermann said students are trained not only to be skillful, but also to be creative people who express something.
+At Seneca, Zimmermann said students are trained not only to be skilful, but also to be creative people who express something.
 Over the years, many of his students have gone on to work for Pixar, Blue Sky and Ubisoft.

 “It’s true you can’t teach imagination, but there’s no one without imagination.
 Tell me a person who doesn’t dream!” he said.
 “We are good at locking up imagination.
 Kids are imaginative and they are told to grow up.
 Imagination is about play and God doesn’t sit on our shoulder and say, ‘I’ve got an idea.’”